-- 2. A home occupation may be permitted as an ancillary activity within a dwelling unit.
-A home occupation may be permitted as a subordinate activity to a residential use subject to the following development criteria, which will regulate the scale and extent of such activities: - 7.2.23-It is anticipated that social and economic changes and technological advances will promote an increase in the demand for a resident to use part of his/her dwelling unit for activities conducted for gain or profit.
-Such activities, known as home occupations, will be permitted within all designations of this Plan where residential uses are allowed. - 7.2.24 2.
-A home occupation, such as a hair stylist, music teacher or home business use, will may be permitted as an ancillary activity within a dwelling unit.
-A home occupation willmay be permitted as a subordinate activity to a residential use subject to the following development criteria, which will regulate the scale and extent of such activities: - a) i) oOnly persons residing within the dwelling unit will be permitted to operate the home occupation; - b) ii) tThe home occupation shall be compatible with adjoining residential properties and shall preserve the amenity of the overall residential neighbourhood; and - e) iii) tThe home occupation shall not change the principal character or external appearance of the dwelling and property involved; and that is, - iv) no aspect of the home occupation shall be visible from outside the property. - 7.2.25 3.
-The implementing Zoning By-law will outline provide regulations controlling for the development of home occupations. - Item 57: The purpose of "Item 57" is to delete policies 7.2.26 through 7.2.47.
-These site specific policies are to be inserted into the Official Plan under a new heading.
+- 1. Home occupations will be permitted within designations of this Plan permitting residential uses. - 2.
+A home occupation may be permitted as an ancillary activity within a dwelling unit.
+A home occupation may be permitted as a subordinate activity to a residential use subject to the following development criteria, which will regulate the scale and extent of such activities: - only persons residing within the dwelling unit will be permitted to operate the home occupation; - ii) the home occupation shall be compatible with adjoining residential properties and shall preserve the amenity of the overall residential neighbourhood; - iii) the home occupation shall not change the principal character or external appearance of the dwelling and property involved; and - iv) no aspect of the home occupation shall be visible from outside the property.

+3. The implementing Zoning By-law will provide regulations for the development of home occupations.